hakonhagland/perl-math-gsl/developer/wiki/Upgrade.md

 - No tests (the test files are in the `t/` directory) are run at this stage.
-- The generated distribution is independet of the `swig` program, so the distribution can be installed on a target machine that does not have `swig` installed.
+- The generated distribution is independent of the `swig` program, so the distribution can be installed on a target machine that does not have `swig` installed.

 ### Stage 2

-In this stage, the travis build script tries to build and test the CPAN distribution generated in stage 1 above for the given system (one of 58 setups described above).
+In this stage, the GitHub action build script tries to build and test the CPAN distribution generated in stage 1 above for the given system (one of 22 setups described above).
 So this stage is independent of the `swig` binary.

-First, if the GSL version given by `$GSL` is not installed, it will download and install it.
+First, if the GSL version given by `GSL_NAME` variable is not installed, it will download and install it.

-Then it extracts the distribution in a separate directory, runs `perl Build.PL`, `./Build`, and finally `./Build test` runs the tests as given in the `/t` directory.
+Then, it extracts the distribution in a separate directory, runs `perl Build.PL`, `./Build`, and finally `./Build test` runs the tests as given in the `/t` directory.